ozimakov/reqcatch/README.md

 # ReqCatch

 Basic Node.JS app allowing to catch POST requests with JSON body.
-After that we can make a GET request to get latest requests back.
+After that we can make a GET request to get the latest requests back (reversed).

+Assumptions:
-All caught requests are stored in memory.
+ - All caught requests are stored in memory.
+ - No UI.
+ - No security.

 Running the server: `npm start`